What is Viet Nam's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-The Deep Electrification pathway shows a faster transition, with reduced supply risks related to hydrogen production.
+The Deep Electrification pathway shows the fastest electrification of transport, with reduced supply risks related to hydrogen production.
 Electrification would reach 17% by 2030, 50% by 2040, and 72% by 2050.
-Despite transport energy demand rising by 37% between 2019 and 2050, emissions could be reduced by 59% if this pathway is followed.
+Despite transport energy demand rising by 36% between 2022 and 2050, emissions could be reduced by 59% if Viet Nam aligns with this pathway.

 Viet Nam's transport sector direct CO₂ emissions (from energy demand)